- Position: Assistant Professor

 - Office Location: Building 36, Room 124

-Dr. Chris Fenner, associate professor of communication and director of the Speech and Debate Program, teaches public relations, strategic communication and persuasion.
+Dr. Chris Fenner, associate professor of communication, teaches public relations, strategic communication and persuasion.

 Fenner is an experienced communicator who has led the UWF team to top finishes at regional and national tournaments.
 Participating in collegiate speech and debate provides students with the advanced critical thinking and communication skills necessary to succeed in the workplace.
 Before coming to UWF in 2014, he established a competitive speech team at Florida Southern College, where he coached students to 32 national titles.